-- Evolve the key personnel training to ensure that they can identify any latent or new risks of modern slavery in Friesian's supply chains; - Conduct a modern slavery compliance audit of Friesian's sub-contractor fleet; - Continue its engagement with major suppliers in industries of greater potential risk to understand how they manage modern slavery risks and to seek confirmation of compliance with legal standards.
-Areas of focus may include;

-- o tyres, repairs and maintenance;

-- o uniform supply;

-- o facility maintenance, including cleaning, building and yards; and
+- Evolve the key personnel training to ensure that they can identify any latent or new risks of modern slavery in Friesian's supply chains; - Complete its a modern slavery compliance audit of Friesian's sub-contractor fleet; - Continue its engagement with major suppliers in industries of greater potential risk to understand how they manage modern slavery risks and to seek confirmation of compliance with legal standards.
+As noted above, heavy vehicle equipment supply has been a key area of focus, whilst others may include; - tyres, repairs and maintenance; - o uniform supply; and - o facility maintenance, including cleaning, building and yards.

-- o heavy vehicle equipment supply.

-Friesian will assess the effectiveness of our actions through compliance audits of suppliers (where deemed appropriate), procurement reviews, deeper education and growth of industry awareness.
+Friesian will assess the effectiveness of its actions through compliance audits of suppliers (where deemed appropriate), procurement reviews, deeper education and growth of industry awareness.
 The potential impact of modern slavery on our operations and supply chain is monitored and reviewed regularly by Management, and reported to the Board.